Courtesy of Edinburgh Festival Fringe Society

-Photo by Lou Armor/Shutterstock
+Photo by Jan Kranendonk/Shutterstock

 Scotland’s capital, Edinburgh, is one of the few cities in the United Kingdom left untouched by the bombs of World War II, making it a beautiful juxtaposition of medieval buildings and modern skyscrapers.
 At any time of the year in Edinburgh, you can visit Holyroodhouse, one of the Queen’s official residences, take tea in the Elephant House, a café once frequented by J. K. Rowling, and learn about the history of the Scottish people at the National Museum of Scotland.
 But the city comes alive in August when the astoundingly diverse annual arts festival called the Fringe takes place.
 If you’re interested in visiting during the Edinburgh Festival Fringe, use this guide to plan and make the most of this unique event.

 Performances take place all over—visiting theater companies rent spaces from restaurants and churches, pubs and schools, or even perform outdoors–but the center of the Fringe is along High Street, particularly in front of St. Giles’ Cathedral on the Royal Mile (the Old Town’s main thoroughfare).
-The Fringe Office is located nearby, and theater companies often perform short scenes in the pedestrian area throughout the day to try to draw in theater-goers.
+The Fringe Office is located nearby, and theater companies often perform short scenes in the pedestrian area throughout the day to try to draw in theatergoers.

 There’s even a Fringe Market that sells items like woven shawls, watercolor prints of Scotland, handcrafted beauty products, farmers’ produce, and locally made small-batch spirits.

 The Fringe takes place every August, running from the first Friday through the next 25 days of the month.
 Plenty of artists arrive before the festival begins to rehearse, and lots stay to enjoy a break after the grueling three weeks of performing, so the feel of the Fringe starts and ends before the actual festival.
-[Editor's note: The Fringe Festival has been cancelled for 2020, due to coronavirus concerns.]

 The Fringe now runs concurrently with the festival it was meant to be an alternative to, the Edinburgh International Festival.
 The Edinburgh Book Festival also takes place during the Fringe.